-Jasmine Rice, is a lower Glycemic variety of rice, commonly use on middle eastern cuisine, With a fragrant aroma to the Jasmine flower, that is were it takes its name from.
-This rice is some what sticky, but if wash really nice before using and if cooking it with the pilaf method (when you brown the rice with the oil for a little time before adding the liquid), it will be a nice fluffy rice that the grains will be not that sticky, but specially not mush.
+Jasmine rice, commonly use on middle eastern cuisine has a fragrant aroma to the jasmine flower, which is where it takes its name from.
+This rice is somewhat sticky, but if washed thoroughly before use and if cooking it with the pilaf method (when you brown the rice with the oil for a little time before adding the liquid), it will be a bowl of nice fluffy rice that the grains will not sticky, and especially not mush.

 To spot a good jasmine rice, look for a fine elongated white rice, with a pearled white color, and full in aroma.
 Follow this rice to water ratios: